Skip to main content

 SIP over TCP and UDP

 The Session Initiation Protocol(SIP) is a network protocol for establishing, controlling and terminating a communication session between two or more participants (source: Wikipedia).
 The signaling of SIP packets of a telephone call is usually handled via UDP (User Datagram Protocol).
-Data is divided into packets with a theoretical maximum size of 1500 bytes.
-However, this size is further reduced by additional and further logical information to a usable size of about 1300 bytes.
+Data is divided into packets with a theoretical maximum size of up to 1500 bytes.
+However, this size is reduced or optimized to a usable size of about 1300 bytes, despite additional and further logical information.
 If such a package is sent, it contains both the sender’s and the recipient’s address.
-Unfortunately, there is no feedback to the sender whether the package has actually reached the recipient.
+Unfortunately, however, there is no feedback to the sender whether the package has actually reached the recipient.
 As a result, when using UDP, additional care and control must be taken to ensure that a packet has actually reached the recipient.
 This happens in the SIP protocol by means of acknowledgement responses.
-An “INVITE” (call from A to B) is followed in this case by a “TRYING”, then a “PROGRESS” and so on.
-If an acknowledgement is missing, the last package is sent again at intervals according to defined timers until an acknowledgement is received.
+In this case, an “INVITE” (call from A to B) is followed by a “TRYING”, then a “PROGRESS”, etc. .
+If a receipt is not received, the last package is sent again at intervals according to defined timers until a receipt is received.
 If this continues to fail, the session runs into a predefined timeout and is aborted.

 Encryption with TLS & SRTP

-Anyone who fears for the security of their data transmitted on the Internet has been familiar with SSL for decades.
-SSL stands for “Secure Socket Layer”, but doesn’t say much at first.
+Anyone who fears for the security of their data transmitted on the Internet has been familiar with SSL (Secure Socket Layer) for decades.
 This is a certificate-based security system.

 SRTP

-stands for “Secure Real Time Protocol” which means that the voice data is encrypted.
-This key matching is done in plain text via an SDP header of the SIP protocol, if no other mechanisms like(MIKEY, etc.) are used.
-Even if a secure key exchange is guaranteed with SRTP, this is only half the communication that is secure.
-Your phone numbers i.e. your CLIP and the number of the called party are transmitted unencrypted.
-Thus, a potential attacker does not know what, but at least with whom you have spoken.
+is possible in many different variants and stands for “Secure Real Time Protocol”.
+Only SRTP encrypts the voice data, i.e. the actual conversation.
+However, the key matching for the SRTP stream is normally done via the SDP header of the SIP protocol if no other mechanisms such as MIKEY are used, but this is done in plain text.
+Even if a secure key exchange is guaranteed with SRTP, this is still not completely sufficient, because the phone numbers, i.e. your CLIP and the number of the called party, are still transmitted unencrypted.
+Thus, a potential attacker does not know what you were talking about, but at least he knows who you were talking to.

-The conclusion is that a SIP session secured with TLS/SSL (the signaling of a telephone call) is only capable of enabling SRTP that is secure in every respect.
-This is because access to the crypto keys for SRTP located in the SDP part of the SIP session are no longer readily visible.
+The bottom line is that only a SIP session secured with TLS/SSL in conjunction with SRTP offers comprehensive protection, because access to the crypto keys for SRTP located in the SDP part of the SIP session are thus no longer readily visible.